edeiana/carmotGym/README.md

 ## Artifact
 This artifact generates the main results of the paper shown in Figures 6, 7, 10, 11 in text format.
 The artifact is a podman image that runs Ubuntu 20.04 and already contains the NAS and PARSEC3 benchmarks suites.
-We cannot share SPEC CPU 2017 directly, if the reviewer is allowed to include it, follow this [Section](/README.md#Adding-SPEC-CPU-2017-to-the-Podman-Container).
+We cannot share SPEC CPU 2017 directly, if the reviewer has access to SPEC CPU 2017, it can be included following this [Section](/README.md#Adding-SPEC-CPU-2017-to-the-Podman-Container).

 ## Prerequisites